laravel/docs/queries.md

                          ->groupBy('status')
                          ->get();

-> {note} Raw statements will be injected into the query as strings, so be careful about creating SQL injection points.
-You may be able to accomplish the same task safely using [Conditional Clauses](#conditional-clauses) or [Parameter Grouping](#parameter-grouping).
+> {note} Raw statements will be injected into the query as strings, so you should be extremely careful to not create SQL injection vulnerabilities.

 <a name="raw-methods"></a>
-#### Raw Methods
+### Raw Methods

-Instead of using `DB::raw`, you can also use the following methods to insert a raw expression into a part of your query.
+Instead of using `DB::raw`, you may also use the following methods to insert a raw expression into various parts of your query.

-**selectRaw**
+#### `selectRaw`

-The `selectRaw` method can be used in place of `select(DB::raw(...))`, with an optional second parameter of bindings:
+The `selectRaw` method can be used in place of `select(DB::raw(...))`.
+This method accepts an optional array of bindings as its second argument:

     $orders = DB::table('orders')
                     ->selectRaw('price * ? as price_with_tax'), [1.0825])
                     ->get();

-**whereRaw / orWhereRaw**
+#### `whereRaw / orWhereRaw`

-The `whereRaw` and `orWhereRaw` methods can be used to inject a raw `where` clause into your query, with an optional second parameter of bindings:
+The `whereRaw` and `orWhereRaw` methods can be used to inject a raw `where` clause into your query.
+These methods accept an optional array of bindings as their second argument:

     $orders = DB::table('orders')
                     ->whereRaw('price > IF(state = "TX", ?, 100)', [200])
                     ->get();

-**havingRaw / orHavingRaw**
+#### `havingRaw / orHavingRaw`

-The `havingRaw` and `orHavingRaw` methods may be used to set a raw string as the value of the `having` clause, with an optional second parameter of bindings.
-For example, we can find all of the departments with sales greater than $2,500:
+The `havingRaw` and `orHavingRaw` methods may be used to set a raw string as the value of the `having` clause:

     $orders = DB::table('orders')
                     ->select('department', DB::raw('SUM(price) as total_sales'))